Graduate AwardsPage address: http://english.mnsu.edu/awards/grad.htm

 Jane F. Earley American Literature Scholarship

 The Jane F. Earley American Literature Scholarship is awarded for excellent student work in American literature, based upon both work completed and the potential of work to come.
 The 2017 award amount was $2000.
 To qualify for consideration, a candidate must be currently enrolled in a graduate English program; may not have received this award in another year; and must demonstrate excellent work in American literature as a writer of critical analysis and as a participant in scholarly events such as class activities and/or conferences.

-To apply, the candidate must submit an academic paper of five to ten pages that demonstrates excellent critical analysis of American literature and an application letter.
-In the letter, the student should describe his or her work in American literature, both as a writer of critical analysis and as a participant in scholarly events such as class activities and/or conferences.
-The candidate also should include in the letter the name of the award for which they are applying, their name, home address, e-mail address, tech id, and contact information for two references who can address the student's academic qualities.
+To apply, the candidate must submit an academic paper of five to ten pages that demonstrates excellent critical analysis of American literature and an application statement.
+In the statement, the student should describe his or her work in American literature, both as a writer of critical analysis and as a participant in scholarly events such as class activities and/or conferences.
+The candidate also should provide contact information for two references who can address the student's academic qualities.